 1) Tap heroes

 A game where you basically click, while the “game” isn’t bad, it’s not really a game at all, and is more akin to the flash games and mobile games of yesteryear, you basically click to earn points, to upgrade your heroes to click some more, it’s a grindy time-wasting game that while not bad, barely qualifies as a game, a very decent retro art style, however, reminiscent of the early 90s pc titles.

 A choice-based game with very little in the way of actual game-play beyond choices and menus, however, the charming art style and quirky writing make this game a good play for those who want to try something different, it’s barely a game, but still worth a play.

 3) Crusaders of the Lost Idols.

-Basically same as Tap Heroes, except with more modern graphics and slightly more complex party management, a very solid title, but its more of a phone app than a full game, its impressive (for the genre) CCU however proves that there is a market for such “games” on PC.
+Same as Tap Heroes, except with more modern graphics and slightly more complex party management, a very solid title, but its more of a phone app than a full game, its impressive (for the genre) CCU, however, proves that there is a market for such “games” on PC.

 4) Age of Gladiators

 Basically Football Manager for Gladiators, a selection of menus and forms, on a scale of rip-roaring excitement to a mix of Microsoft excel and emails forwarded from your grandmother, it’s closer to the latter, however that being said I found it really “fun”, If you enjoy manger type games you will enjoy this heavy menu simulator, and find yourself playing “just one more turn”.